drewmrobson/add-video-to-youtube-playlist/README.md

 # add-video-to-youtube-playlist
-Add video(s) to YouTube Playlists from your YouTube Subscriptions
+Add video(s) to YouTube Playlists from your YouTube Subscriptions.

 # Overview